Rajcr2/DRS_LBW/README.md

 <img src='images/drs_lbw2.jpg'>

 ### Conclusion :
-The Model is detecting whether its 'OUT' or 'NOT OUT' the accuracy will improve after passing more dataset to neural network.
+The Model is detecting whether its 'OUT' or 'NOT OUT' from images the accuracy will improve after feeding more dataset to neural network.

-Note : This is just Part-1 of DRS_Sytem_using _ML to test the dataset so, used transformers to save the time will update next parts of the project in this repo.
+• Note : This is just Part-1 of DRS_Sytem_using _ML to test the dataset so, used transformers to save the time will update next parts of the project in this repo.